 - If a woman only has one embryo after IVF stimulation, the doctor might decide to transfer it right away rather than risk the freeze/thaw process.

 How long do frozen embryos last?

 In theory, indefinitely – although “indefinitely” is admittedly quite hard to put to the test.
-The longest reported time for an embryo to be frozen, thawed and result in a healthy delivery is currently 24 years – although we’re bound to see longer times as more people opt for fertility treatment and medical advances are made.
+The longest reported time for an embryo to be frozen, thawed and result in a healthy delivery is currently 24 years – but we’re bound to see longer times as more people opt for fertility treatment and medical advances are made.